PelionIoT/meta-mbl/README.md

 - username: root
 - password: (emtpy, just type RETURN)

-At present, the docker daemon doesn't start automatically, so start the daemon as follows:

-	$ dockerd &

 Check that the docker cli is working (independent of the ability to fetch images) by using:

 	docker info